 Over the past decade, we have seen the national unemployment rate reach alarmingly high levels.
 Jobs have been cut and layoffs increased.
 It is common for us to think about individual workers being in competition with one another for only a few job availabilities.

 For most tech companies, however, things are very different.
-The technology market’s employment rate was less than 3% in 2015.
+The technology market’s unemployment rate was less than 3% in 2015.

 It is the employers who are in competition with one another for the workers.
 It is one of the few markets in which the individual holds all of the negotiation power with regards to employment opportunities.